smuellerDD/leancrypto/README.md

 # Lean Crypto Library

 The leancrypto library is a cryptographic library that exclusively contains only PQC-resistant cryptographic algorithms.
-The algorithm implementations have the following properties:
+It is lean in every of its properties listed in the following:

 * minimal dependencies: only minimal POSIX environment needed - function calls are abstracted into helper code that may need to be replaced for other